sanand0/forms/README.md

 Application
 ===========
 An application has the following fields:

-- `database`: optional.
-Name of the database to store documents in.
-Defaults to "sample".
+- `database`: required.
+Name of the database to store documents in
 - `template`: required.
 Name of the template file to use.
 Create an "index.html" that contains the text `<%= body %>` somewhere in it
-- `form`: required. an object containing forms.
+- `form`: required.
+An object containing forms.
 The key is the form name.
 The value is a form object (see below)
-- `view`: optional. an object containing views.
+- `view`: required.
+An object containing views.
 The key is the view name.
 The value is a view object (see below)
-- `page`: optional. an object containing pages.
+- `page`: optional.
+An object containing pages.
 The key is the page URL.
 The value is a HTML file that can contain EJS objects (see below)

 Form objects
 ============
 Each "form" object contains the following fields:

 - `label`: optional.
 A display name for the form
 - `fields`: required.
 A list of fields.
 Fields can have:

     - `name`: required.
 The field name.
 Just stick to letters (preferably lowercase), numbers and underscore.
 No spaces.
     - `label`: required.
 The display name.
 Any text is fine.
     - `description`: optional.
 The field description, as help information.
     - `type`: optional.
 Defaults to `text`.
-Can be `radio`, `checkbox`, `textarea`, `select` or `computed`
+Can be `radio`, `checkbox`, `textarea`, `select`, `date` or `computed`
     - `values`: optional.
 Used for type=radio|checkbox|select.
 This has two forms

         - a list of values, e.g. `[1,2,3]`
         - a form lookup, e.g. `{"form": "form_name", "field": "field_to_look_up"}`

     - `formula`: optional.
 Used for type=computed.
 A text with [EJS templates](http://documentcloud.github.com/underscore/#template), e.g. `<%= field1*field2 %>kg`
     - `validations`: optional.
 A list of validations, all of which must pass.
-They can be:
+Each validation is an array of [test, message].
+Tests can be:

         - `true`: indicating that the value must be filled
         - `[1,2,3]`: a list of valid values
-        - `"colou?r"`: a string that should be present (treated as a regular expression)
+        - `/colou?r/`: a string that should be match (treated as a regular expression)

     - `showif`: optional.
 A Javascript expression that defines when the field should be shown or hidden. e.g. `status != "Approved"`

 - `fields`: can also contain section breaks.
 Each section is identified by:

     - `section`: required.
 The section name.
     - `description`: optional.
 The section description.
     - `showif`: optional.
 A Javascript expression that defines when the entire section should be shown or hidden. e.g. `status != "Approved"`

 - `onsubmit`: a URL to send the user to once the form is submitted.
 This is typically a view
 - `template`: optional.
 A template name to use from the application's template list.
 Defaults to `default`

 View objects
 ============
 Each "view" object contains the following fields:

 - `label`: optional.
 A display name for the view
 - `template`: optional.
 A template file to use from the application's template list.
    Use a .html file to create a HTML view, and .csv file to create a .csv view.